dbaldridge-lab/awesome-vep/README.md

 ## Contributing

 We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details on:
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for details on adding new tools and improving this page.

-- Adding new tools
-- Quality criteria for inclusion
-- Submission format requirements
-- Review process

 ## License